trychlos/pwix-roles/README.md

     At every moment, the `Roles.EditPanel.checked( <jstree_selector> )` client-only companion function can be called to get the current state of selected roles.

-- or, starting with v 1.5.0, by listening to the `pr-edit-state` event:
+- or, starting with v 1.5.0, by listening to the `pr-global-state` event:

     This event is triggered on each change, and holds a data object with the current list of directly selected roles.

-- `Roles.EditPanel.checked( tree )`
+- `Roles.EditPanel.global()`

-    Parms:
-    - `tree`: the jQuery object which addresses the tree

-    Returns the list of checked roles.
+    Returns the list of selected global roles.

-    This is a companion function for the `prEditPanel` component, and thus a client-only function.
+    As a companion function for the `prEditPanel` component, this is a client-only function.

 ## NPM peer dependencies